Gabrock94/pyaesthetics/paper/paper.md

 ---
-title: 'pyaesthetics: A Python package for the estimation of visual features from images'
+title: 'pyaesthetics: A Python package for the estimation of visual features from still images'
 tags:
   - Python
   - Aesthetics